Chicago Northside Mini Maker Faire 2014

 About Chicago Northside Mini Maker Faire:

 Chicago Northside Mini Maker Faire is the first and largest officially licensed Maker Faire in the Chicagoland area.
-In 2011, local lockpicker and mathematics educator Christina Pei teamed up with Principal Dan Kramer of Schurz High School to found a local, grassroots celebration of the Do-It-Yourself (DIY) spirit in Chicago.
+In 2011, local lockpicker and math educator Christina Pei teamed up with Principal Dan Kramer of Schurz High School to found a local, grassroots celebration of the Do-It-Yourself (DIY) spirit in Chicago.
 Chicago Northside Mini Maker Faire focuses on education across all ages and social groups.
-Our makers represent a mix of beginners and experts, hobbyists and professionals, groups and individuals, all ages spanning a number of unique interests and backgrounds.
+Our makers represent a mix of beginners and experts, hobbyists and professionals, groups and individuals, and all ages, backgrounds, and interests.
 With a shoestring budget and only a dream, our inaugural Mini Maker Faire in April, 2012 was a smashing success thanks to the 50+ makers who shared their talents in 3D printing, robotics, jewelry making, and urban farming, just to name a few.
-And we've been growing ever since.
+Now with close to 100 makers, we're still growing.
 Come experience it for yourself!

 About Maker Faire: